 Percentage of operational sites with human rights risk and controlling approach)

-Percentage of total operational sites where have been assessed human rights risks Percentage of total operational sites where risks have been identified Percentage of operational sites where have human rights risks with mitigation actions taken
+Percentage of operational sites assessed for human rights risks Percentage of operational sites identified with human rights risks Percentage of operational sites with human rights risks that have prevention, mitigation, and remediation processes in place

 GC’s Own Operations 100 (18 sites) 16.67 100*